Join us on our mission to create the next generation of DNA synthesis. We are located in Berkeley and are currently looking for:

 PhD, UC Berkeley

-Dan has been a member of Jay Keasling's lab at UC Berkeley and Lawrence Berkeley Laboratory since 2013, where he has focused on the development of new technologies for the synthesis of DNA.
-Previously, Dan was a Scientific Associate at D.E.
-Shaw Research, LLC, where he studied the biophysical properties of G protein-coupled receptors, including how drugs bind to and modulate their activity.
-Dan has dual S.B. degrees in Math with Computer Science and Biology from MIT, and will receive his PhD in Biophysics from UC Berkeley in 2018.
+Dan received his PhD from the University of California, Berkeley for his work in Jay Keasling’s lab developing new technologies for the de novo synthesis of DNA.
+Previously, he was a Scientific Associate at D.E.
+Shaw Research, where he studied the biophysical properties of G protein-coupled receptors, including how drugs bind and modulate their activity.
+Dan began his scientific career at MIT, where he earned dual S.B. degrees in Math with Computer Science and Biology, and developed computation tools for the analysis of regulation of gene expression in Vamsi Mootha’s lab at the Broad Institute of MIT and Harvard.
 He has co-authored over 20 scientific publications, including papers in Nature, Science, Cell, PNAS, and Nature Biotechnology that have been cited over 5,000 times in aggregate, and is a co-inventor of two patents.

 Sebastian Palluk, CTO